A Deterministic Sampling Method via Maximum Mean Discrepancy Flow with Adaptive Kernel: Abstract

 \section{Abstract}

-We propose a novel deterministic sampling method to approximate a target distribution $\rho^*$ by minimizing the kernel discrepancy, also known as the Maximum Mean Discrepancy (MMD).
-By employing the general \emph{energetic variational inference} framework \citep{wang2021particle}, we convert the problem of minimizing MMD to solving a dynamic ODE system of the particles.
-We adopt the implicit Euler numerical scheme to solve the ODE systems.
-This leads to a proximal minimization problem in each iteration of updating the particles, which can be solved by optimization algorithms such as L-BFGS.
-The proposed method is named EVI-MMD.
-To overcome the long-existing issue of bandwidth selection of the Gaussian kernel, we propose a novel way to specify the bandwidth dynamically.
-Through comprehensive numerical studies, we have shown the proposed adaptive bandwidth significantly improves the EVI-MMD.
-We use the EVI-MMD algorithm to solve two types of sampling problems.
-In the first type, the target distribution is given by a fully specified density function.
-The second type is a ``two-sample problem'', where only training data are available.
-The EVI-MMD method is used as a generative learning model to generate new samples that follow the same distribution as the training data.
-With the recommended settings of the tuning parameters, we show that the proposed EVI-MMD method outperforms some existing methods for both types of problems.
+We propose a novel deterministic sampling method, EVI-MMD, to approximate a target distribution $\rho^*$ by minimizing the kernel discrepancy, also known as the Maximum Mean Discrepancy (MMD).
+Leveraging the \emph{energetic variational inference} framework \citep{wang2021particle}, we transform the MMD minimization problem into solving a dynamic system of Ordinary Differential Equations (ODEs) for particles.
+The implicit Euler scheme is employed to solve the ODE system, leading to a proximal minimization problem at each iteration, which is efficiently addressed using optimization algorithms such as L-BFGS.
+A key innovation of our method is a dynamic bandwidth selection strategy for the Gaussian kernel, which, although heuristic at this stage, represents a meaningful step toward addressing a long-standing challenge in kernel-based methods.
+Comprehensive numerical experiments demonstrate that this adaptive bandwidth significantly enhances the performance of EVI-MMD.
+We apply the EVI-MMD algorithm to two types of sampling problems: (1) when the target distribution is fully specified by a density function, and (2) the ``two-sample problem,'' where only training data are available.
+In the latter case, EVI-MMD serves as a generative model, producing new samples that faithfully replicate the distribution of the training data.
+With carefully tuned parameters, EVI-MMD outperforms several existing methods in both scenarios.